Lockheed sees more clarity on Saudi naval buy in next months

 The number of ships would depend on whether Saudi Arabia opted for the smaller or larger of the hull forms, they said.

 The Saudi Naval Expansion Program II, or SNEP programme, has been under discussion for years, but U.S. industry and government officials say the effort has picked up some fresh momentum in recent months.
-Earlier estimates had put the value of the programme at around $20 billion (£12.41 billion).
+Earlier estimates had put the value of the programme at around $20 billion.

 Dewar said proposals submitted to Saudi officials by the U.S. government also included Lockheed's Aegis combat system, an MH-60R helicopter it builds with Sikorsky Aircraft, a unit of United Technologies Corp (UTX.N), and a fast missile craft it designed with VT Halter Marine, a unit of ST Engineering.